aslilac/succulent/README.md

 });

 export default function (user: unknown) {
-	// You can specify a compatible generic type to use instead of the generated type
+	// You can specify a compatible generic type to use instead of the generated type!
 	// Mostly helpful for getting nicer editor hints if (!is<User>(x, $User)) {
 		throw new TypeError("Expected x to be a User");